-NOMINATION COMMITTEE, SIX MINUTED MEETINGS (REFERS TO THE PERIOD MARCH 8, 2016 TO JANUARY 15, 2017)
+NOMINATION COMMITTEE, EIGHT MINUTED MEETINGS (REFERS TO THE PERIOD FEBRUARY 22, 2017 TO JANUARY 18, 2018)

-Member Representative of Votes, % October 31, 2016 Magnus Skåninger, Chairman Swedish Ministry of Finance, for the Swedish government 17.1 Rasmus Lønborg Danish Ministry of Finance, for the Danish government 14.2 Jan Tore Føsund Norwegian Ministry of Trade, Industry and Fisheries, for the Norwegian government 11.4 Peter Wallenberg Jr Knut and Alice Wallenberg's Foundation 7.5
+Member Representative of Votes, % October 31, 2017 Carl Rosén, Chairman Swedish Ministry of Finance, for the Swedish government 17.1 Rasmus Lønborg Danish Ministry of Finance, for the Danish government, until August 2017 Peder Lundquist Danish Ministry of Finance, for the Danish government, from August 2017 14.2 Jan Tore Føsund Norwegian Ministry of Trade, Industry and Fisheries, for the Norwegian government 11.4 Peter Wallenberg Jr Knut and Alice Wallenberg Foundation 7.5

+Issues discussed:

-Issues discussed: The Nomination Committee evaluated the Board's work, qualifications and composition.
+The Nomination Committee evaluated the Board's work, qualifications and composition.
 Diversity, breadth and the gender balance were also discussed.
 The Chairman liaises closely with the Committee, and the result of the evaluation of the Board is made available to the Committee.

 At least one meeting with the Chairman and Group CEO must be held before the Committee submits its recommendations to the AGM.

-The Committee's recommendations are published in the notice convening the AGM, on the company's website, and at the AGM.
+The Committee's recommendations are published in the notice calling the AGM, on the company's website, and at the AGM.
 Committee members received no fees or other remuneration from SAS for their work on the Nomination Committee.